cdapio/cdap/cdap-docs/developers-manual/source/advanced/class-loading.rst

 extensible application framework with a flexible class loading strategy.
 In terms of class loading strategy, we provide these properties for an application:

-- Application can choose to use any library of any version;
+- an application can choose to use any library of any version;
-- Application can define a custom plugin API for extending itself;
+- an application can define a custom plugin API for extending itself;
-- Plugins can be written for an application by implementing the application plugin API; and
+- plugins can be written for an application by implementing the application plugin API; and
-- Different plugins can choose to use any library of any version, yet all plugins are usable by the same application at the same time.
+- different plugins can choose to use any library of any version, yet all plugins are usable by the same application at the same time.

 Parent Delegation Model